 Build a site

-Create an initiative
+Create an site

 1. Sign in to your ArcGIS organizational account.